benjacoblee/hiphop-hangman/README.md

 I started by implementing the most basic version of the game - matching the user-entered string with a pre-existing string.
 Once this worked, I slowly introduced other elements: audio placeholders, CSS styling, buttons, display refreshes, etc.

 ### Motivations
 Did not start clearly-defined motivations.
-However, motivation was quick to arise - as fixing the problem at hand almost always leads to another problem.
+However, motivation was quick to arise - as fixing the problem at hand almost always led to another problem.
 If I had to say, here are some things I've learned:

 - interesting uses for string interpolation
 - learning how to play/pause audio with Javascript